Do you fund activities other than research studies, such as research institutes or programs?

 Are you interested in studies of evidence-based programs?

-We are interested in understanding the uptake and application of evidence-based programs to the extent that this tells us something about the role of research evidence in adoption, implementation, and adaptation decisions.
+It depends.
+We are interested in understanding the uptake and application of evidence-based programs if it tells us something about the role of research evidence in adoption, implementation, and adaptation decisions.
 Applicants should not simply equate the use of an evidence-based program with use of research evidence.

 Are you interested in studies of research-practice partnerships?